 Okay, we haven’t actually checked if this is true but we think it is!
 Did you know that the pilsner beer was actually invented in the Czech Republic?
 No matter what restaurant you go to, you will see a great variety of Czech beers.
 Even at McDonald’s, you can buy a beer!

 Czech people are very proud of their beer and they love to sit down with some friends and have a pint or two after work or heck sometimes even before!
+If you want a more in-depth experience of Czech beer, try a beer tasting or visit some of the local microbreweries.

 It might be like this in a lot of capital cities around the world, but we find it so interesting how much the price of similar products differs depending on where in the city you are.